Some links in this post may be affiliate links

 Use only chlorine-free water as Blue-flowered Torch Bromeliads are sensitive to chlorine and other chemicals that may be dissolved in water.

-Water the soil only when it dries to keep the roots moist; avoid soggy soil as it can lead to root-rot disease.
-Allow good air circulation to prevent pests and disease infestation.
+Water the soil only when it dries to keep the roots moist; avoid soggy soil as it can result in root-rot and death of the plant

-Feed Pink Quill Bromeliad with a liquid fertilizer (foliar feed) every 2 weeks during the growing season.
-Do not feed during the cold season as growth is minimal and it may cause fertilizer burn in your bromeliad.
+Feed Pink Quill Bromeliad with a liquid fertilizer (foliar feed) every 2 weeks during the growing season for lush growth.
+Do not feed in the cold season as growth is minimal and it may cause fertilizer burn in the bromeliad.

 Repotting Pink Quill Bromeliad is not necessary as it grows slowly and once mature they flower and die leaving behind pups which can be used to propagate new plants.

 Pruning Pink Quill Bromeliad involves removal of dead leaves to keep the plant neat and tidy and to allow adequate room for the new plants to grow.
-Remove the dead foliage from by cutting at the base with a clean knife or a pair of scissors.
+Remove the dead foliage from by cutting at the base with a clean knife or with a sharp, clean pair of pruning scissors.

 Pink Quill Bromeliads can be propagated from offsets (pups) appearing at the base of the plant.